salma-halloumi/react-node-app/README.md

 #React-node app

-This is a simple react node app
+This is a simple node app